 1. Worship isn’t about me.

-We live in the age of individualism, and we have been taught to understand the world around us as being about us.
+We live in the age of individualism.
+We have been taught to understand the world around us as being about us.
 So when we think about worship services, why would things be any different?
-When I think about whether to actually attend a live gathering, or tune in through a simulcast, I’m mainly thinking of what makes me happy: lights, music, great public speaking.
+When I think about whether to actually attend a live gathering, or tune in through a simulcast, I’m mainly thinking of what makes me happy.
+This includes lights, music, great public speaking.
 Of course, if that is all there is to a worship gathering, then why wouldn’t I stay home and stream the service?

 According to Scripture, “worship” that takes self as its starting point sounds a lot like idolatry.
 True worship begins with considering God’s desires and the instructions He has revealed in His Word.
 If you don’t think how we worship matters to God, then just ask Uzzah (see 2 Samuel 6:5–15).

-Not only do we need to think about God when it comes to corporate worship, but also we must think about one another.
+Not only do we need to think about God when it comes to corporate worship.
+But also we must think about one another.
 Followers of Christ should be marked by a self-giving, self-denying love.
-When we worship in a church service, we are not there for a show, but to worship the triune God together with other believers in whom Christ’s Spirit dwells.
+When we worship in a church service, we are not there for a show.
+We are there to worship the triune God together with other believers in whom Christ’s Spirit dwells.
 Paul’s metaphor of the human body (1 Corinthians 12–14) highlights the close relationship between Christ and His people.
 Christ manifests Himself in the gathering of His people.